ObserveRTC/client-monitor-js/docs/DETECTOR_TAXONOMY.md

 and it does not assume a plausible value for one.

 Reading a *different real measurement of the same traffic* is not inference and is
-fine: `BlockedTransportDetector` falls back from `RTCTransportStats.bytesSent` to the selected candidate pair's own byte delta, which is the same bytes counted at a neighbouring point.
+fine: `BlockedInboundMediaDetector` reads the far end's `deltaPacketsSent` off the remote-outbound report to establish that media was sent at all, rather than inferring it from the absence of arrivals — the same traffic counted at a neighbouring point.
 What the rule forbids is manufacturing the observation — deriving "STUN must still be answering" from the fact that ICE reads `connected`, say, or treating an unreported `packetsDiscardedOnSend` as proof that nothing was discarded.